azurecitadel/azurecitadel/content/marketplace/azureappma/ma-publish.md

    > Be sure to **Save draft** before exiting the page

-### Availability
+### Pricing and Availability

-Here we describe the visibility of the plan in the commercial marketplace.
+Here we describe which markets we want to make the offer available and the pricing model and price point.
 For the purposes of the lab, complete as follows:

+1. `Markets` - select `Edit markets` and add your own market (eg UK) and any other regions you choose
+1. `Pricing` - we will set a flat rate price of $0 per month.
+Enter 0 in the `Price` field
+   1. It is useful to create $0 plans for testing as it is in effect a transactable offer but there is no risk of being  billed if we forget to cancel a purchase
+   1. We could enter metering dimensions at this stage for custom billing but we will keep things simple for now
 1. `Plan visibility` - leave as "Public"
-1. `Hide plan` - leave unchecked

    > Be sure to **Save draft** before exiting the page